-This topic describes how to create an ApsaraDB RDS for MySQL in the ApsaraDB for RDS console.
-You can also create an ApsaraDB RDS for MySQL instance by calling an API operation.
+This topic describes how to create an ApsaraDB RDS for MySQL instance.

-For information about how to create an instance in other database engines, see the following topics:
+For more information about how to create an RDS instance that runs another database engine, see the following topics:

-For more information, see Billing methods and billable items.
+For more information, see Pricing, billable items, and billing methods.

 You have an Alibaba Cloud account.
 For more information, see Sign up with Alibaba Cloud.